 The Owner and Senior Management are committed to the implementation, maintenance, and continual improvement of a QMS that meets the requirements of the Drinking Water Quality Management Standard.
 The QMS for the drinking water system is documented in the Operational Plan.
 Endorsement by the Owner and Senior Management acknowledges the need for and supports the provision of sufficient resources to maintain and continually improve the QMS.

+Date: Signature and Title

+Mayor

+(Owner)

-Date: Signature and Title april 16.2024 Mayor (Owner) Melanie Pilon april 16.2024 Marry Offell Maury O'Neill, CAO/Clerk (Senior Management) Maury O'neill April 16, 2024 Dan Beach, Director of Infrastructure Services (Senior Management) DAN BEACH
+Maury O'Neill, CAO/Treasurer (Senior Management)

+Dan Beach, Director of Infrastructure Services (Senior Management)

 Appendix B

 QMP-02 Document Master List